Beykipour/prompt-generator/README.md

 - Include relevant quotes or statements from experts in the generated text.
 - Where possible, include statistics or data to support claims in the generated text.
 - Consider this additional context: "I want to read the text in a TV show".
-- Strictly consider this set of constrains: "avoid using any human names in the text".
+- Strictly consider this set of constraints: "avoid using any human names in the text", "use short sentences", "break the text into multiple paragraphs".
 - Make sure to include the following keywords in the generated text: "moonlight", "twilight", "sunshine".
 - Make sure not to use the following keywords in the generated text: "hello", "goodbye", "hell", "heaven".
 - The generated text should be in the style of "Shakespeare".